 In today’s virtual gaming world, many games across multiple platforms allow players to access their virtual environment for free while in-game purchases of various virtual currencies and goods allow players to enhance gameplay.
 Popular freemium games such as Candy Crush, Clash of Clans, and Pokémon GO have been successful.
-The following case analyzes revenue recognition under Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, for freemium-type games with virtual currency and goods.
+The following case analyzes revenue recognition under Accounting Standards Codification (ASC) 606, for freemium-type games with virtual currency and goods.

 SmokeyMan LO is a popular app-based freemium game created by Antics, Inc (“Antics”).
 The game allows players to fight virtual fires in a form of “augmented reality” where players interact with their surroundings using their phones.
 Players can benefit from the game without spending money.
 However, SmokeyMan LO offers in-app purchases intended to enhance the players’ experience.

 Paying players first purchase SmokeyCoins, the in-game currency.
 SmokeyCoins can be purchased in pre-set increments, including 100 SmokeyCoins for $0.99, 550 SmokeyCoins for $4.99, etc. After purchasing SmokeyCoins, players may exchange the virtual currency for certain game enhancements called virtual goods.
 Virtual goods may have a determinable life (“consumable goods”) or may be available indefinitely (“durable goods”).
 Below are examples of both consumable goods and durable goods available on SmokeyMan LO.

 Consumable Goods Durable Goods

 SmokeyMan LO does not allow trading of virtual currency or virtual goods among players in the game.